CodeWithMehru/CodeWithMehru/README.md

 - 👨‍💻 All of my projects are available at: [https://codewithmehru.netlify.app](https://codewithmehru.netlify.app)

-- 💫 About me: **I’m a certified Full-Stack Developer and Cybersecurity Enthusiast with a deep passion for building secure, AI-powered systems.
-Oracle-certified in Generative AI and professional development, I focus on merging innovation with security to create real-world solutions.
+- 💫 About me: I’m a certified Full-Stack Developer & Cybersecurity Enthusiast with a deep passion for building secure AI-powered systems.
+Oracle-certified in Generative AI and professional development, I focus on merging innovation with security to create real world solutions.
 Founder of WebSec AI, where we build next-generation AI-powered software with top-notch security and performance.
 I’m leading projects like WebSec GPT, WebSec Scanner, and WebSec Assistant — platforms designed to push the boundaries of intelligent and secure technology.
-With experience across frontend, backend, and system security, I aim to make AI development safer, smarter, and more accessible for everyone.**
+With experience across frontend, backend, and system security, I aim to make AI development safer, smarter, and more accessible for everyone.

 - 📫 How to reach me: **mehru.codes@gmail.com**